DraconDev/SamAI/tasks.md

 ## To Do

-- folders should have a big icon just like sites do, i am talking about their picture, and the folder icon should be modern and cool looking, we dont need that blue background behind the folder icon
+- we need even bigger pictures for folders, and the folder icon should be very modern and cool looking, we don't need that blue background behind the folder icon

 - [ ] sites without icons should have a very cool default icon, maybe a random colorful circle with the first letter of the site in it, like a profile pic, this includes customer sites we add without an icon
 - [ ] right click edit or delete when right clicking on an icon or folder on the home tab